How Much to Drink

 Set a timer: If you tend to lose track of the last time you drank, set a timer on your watch to sound an alarm about every 20 minutes as a reminder to take a sip.

 Dehydration occurs when the loss of body fluids, usually through sweating, exceeds the amount taken in.
-Once you've reached the point of feeling thirsty, dehydration has already begun.
-If you don’t counteract this by drinking water, the body will continue to provide signs that it is running low on fluids:
+If you don’t counteract this by drinking water, you risk becoming dehydrated.
+The following signs are a tipoff that your fluid intake is insufficient:

 Early signs of dehydration: